aleshaleksey/fansys23/06-abilities.md

 ____
 #### Debilitating Strike

-**Description**: Expend 1-3 SP dice to induce a condition when making an unarmed strike or a melee attack with a "light" weapon.
+**Description**: Expend 1-3 SP dice to induce a condition when making an unarmed strike or a melee attack with a weapon attack governed by DEX.
 For each new condition the ability must be taken again.

 **Action**: